Democrats (Slovenia): Establishment

-On 24 October 2024, Logar revealed that the party will be called the Democrats, as the name "emphasises the political breadth that the party wants to represent on the new path".
+On 24 October 2024, Logar revealed that the party will be called the Democrats, as the name "emphasises the political breath that the party wants to represent on the new path".

 The congress of the new party was held on 16 November 2024 in Maribor.
 It approved the program and charter, and elected other party bodies.
 In his speech, Party President Logar emphasized that "the state and politics must serve the people" and announced the creation of a "large program coalition", naming political breadth and the fight against corruption as his priorities.
+It also supports decentralisation.